vpapapanagiotou/oblivion-level-manager/README.md

                 Level up your character by one level.
 Command arguments are the three, unique attributes that you want to increase during the leveling up.
-                Alternative names: levelup, level, up save            Saves the character to a (pickle) file.
+                Alternative names: levelup, level, up plan            Usage: plan att1 att2 [att3]
+                Set a plan for current level.
+You can choose 2 or 3 attributes to plan a level (you should only choose 2 attributes if you plan to level-up Luck).
+If you have already set a plan, it will bereplaced. save            Saves the character to a (pickle) file.
 A different file is created for each character level.
 If a file exists for a given level, it is overwriten.